pactus-project/pactus.org/docs/guide/learn-certificate.md

 ---
 id: learn-certificate
-title: Block certificate
+title: Block Certificate
 ---

-# Block certificate
+# Block Certificate

-## What is certificate?
+## What Is Certificate?

 Block certificate holds the proof of commitment for the block.

-## Certificate structure
+## Certificate Structure

 Each block certificate contains following information: